nemoralis/kitab/README.md

 # 📚 Kitab — Azerbaijan National Library Downloader & OCR Converter

-**Kitab** (کتاب — "book" in Azerbaijani) is a pair of Python scripts for downloading books from the [Azerbaijan National Library](http://web2.anl.az:81/read) and optionally applying OCR to produce searchable PDFs.
+**Kitab** ("book" in Azerbaijani) is a pair of Python scripts for downloading books from the [Azerbaijan National Library](https://ek.anl.az/search/query?theme=e-kataloq) and optionally applying OCR to produce searchable PDFs.

 | Script | Purpose |
 |---|---|